10 Perfect Christmas Shopping Getaways

 Horse-drawn carriage rides, live music and ice-skating add holiday charm to Omaha's Old Market, a 12-square-block revived warehouse district.
 Shop for antiques, books, music, clothing, gifts, custom jewelry, home decor and more.
 Nouvelle Eve lures fashion-conscious suburbanites.
 Munch on pretzel sticks dunked in caramel, nuts and chocolate, dubbed "Chicken Legs," at the Old Market Candy Shop.

 Omaha's lively restaurant scene offers tempting options such as crepes at Dario's Brasserie, fresh American cuisine at The Flatiron Cafe and one of the city's best reubens at Stoysich House of Sausage.
-For overnight visitors, the reliable Courtyard Omaha puts you steps from the Old Market; the historic downtown Magnolia has homey touches such as nightly milk and cookies.
+For overnight visitors, the Residence Inn Omaha Downtown in a historic downtown building puts you close to the Old Market; the Magnolia has homey touches such as nightly milk and cookies.
+The city's Holiday Lights Festival adds a sparkle to everything.

 Among our favorites in Lebanon: for shopping, Oh Suzanna; for eating, Village Ice Cream Parlor and Restaurant; for lodging, the 200-year-old Golden Lamb or the Victorian-era homes of Hardy's Bed and Breakfast.